department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/ap-epic.md

 ---
-name: "(AP) Epic"
+name: (AP) Epic
 about: A collection of work towards a defined goal
 title: "[Epic][AP] <brief description of value>"
-labels: Accelerated Publishing, Epic, Needs refining
+labels: Needs refining, Accelerated Publishing, Epic
-assignees: ''

 ---

-## Requirements & Goals test
+## Requirements & Goals
 <!-- Two to three sentences maximum describing what we are trying to achieve.
 Epics should be outcome-focused and they should be closeable. -->

 <!-- For the next section, if the outcome is a deliverable, i.e. a new content type or template is delivered, just state that. -->